 - 1. For best reception, the location of the receiver should be visible to the operator at all times. - 2.
 The location selected should not be exposed to high levels of electric noise.
 Mounting the receiver next to an unshielded variable-frequency drive may cause minor interference.
 Always locate the receiver as far away from a variable-frequency drive as possible. - 3.
 Ensure the selected location has adequate space to accommodate the receiver.
-If an external antenna is used, always locate the receiver where the antenna is free from any obstacles from all directions to avoid the possibility of antenna damage (see Fig. 17). - 4.
-When installing an external antenna, you must connect the SMA jack located inside the receiver and be sure to set the jumper to "EXT" position. - 5.
-For better reception, make sure the receiver is in an upright position. - 6.
-Drill one hole (8 mm in diameter) on the control panel or location where the receiver is to be installed (see Fig. 18). - 7.
-Make sure the bolt is tightened after installation. - 8.
-Install suppressors on all contactors being driven by Flex relays.
-This is due to the possibility of voltage spikes on the contactors. - 9.
-For system wiring, see Section 6.1 on page 38.
+If an external antenna is used, always locate the receiver where the antenna is free from any obstacles from all directions to avoid the possibility of antenna damage (see Fig. 24).

+4. When installing an external antenna, you must connect the SMA jack located inside the receiver and make sure to set the jumper to "EXT" position (see Fig. 25).

+5. For better reception, make sure the receiver is in an upright position.

+6. On a Flex EM system: Drill one hole (8 mm in diameter) on the control panel or location where the receiver is to be installed.